 Retreat offerings adapting as the year evolves. *Some retreats are in-person.*For non-retreat teachings offered by Santikaro in 2022, please visit here.

 Kevala Retreat is grateful for our on-going partnership with Cloud Mountain.
 We are two small Dhamma practice centers doing what we can to stay open, safe, and ethical.

 - (On-Line) Anapanasati Retreat: Contemplating Citta-Mind-Heart – January 22-29

 This retreat will emphasize the “third tetrad” of mindfulness with breathing, which contemplates the nature of citta (mind, heart, psyche) as it experiences the breathing and everything connected with breathing.
 We will also review the basics of breathing, posture, attitude, and context.
 The emphasis throughout will be contemplation of mind’s nature.
-Retreat details and registration information is here.
-Register here.
+Retreat details here.

 - (On-Line) Contemplative Retreat: Birth, Aging, Illness, Death, Karma, & Fear in Covid Times – March 23-27

 This retreat takes up classic Buddhist themes for contemplation with the aim of disentangling from the pervasive fear that is tearing our society apart in the midst of anxious times.
 We will begin each day with a grounding and settling practice (guided meditation).
 These contemplation also foster compassion, equanimity, and gratitude.

 - Dharma Zephyr Retreat at Galilee on Lake Tahoe, Nevada – April 3-6 (residential): Seeing with the Eye of Dhamma

 - Navigating Saṃsāra: Finding Stillness Amidst the Swirls – April 15-21 (residential) at Cloud Mountain, WA